withaspirit/Sample-CRUD-Backend/README.md

 ### Classes

-Below is a brief overview.
-The documents will be in the folder `target/apidocs`.
+The class descriptions and UML diagrams below provide an overview of the system.
+They were generated using the [UMLDoclet]() plugin (more details found in [Technologies](#technologies)).
+The documents generated are located in the folder `target/apidocs`.

 #### Class Descriptions

+All classes and almost all methods are fully documented.

 <img src="images/all_classes.png" alt="Class Descriptions">